Skip to main content

 • A rule name for you to personalize.

-• A trigger, which indicates when the rule should run (e.g., when mail arrives, when mail is scanned, or when a check is detected)
+• A trigger, which indicates when the rule should run, such as:

-• A condition, which indicates what mail properties must be detected (such as sender, recipient, address, or document content) for the rule to match.
+• Conditions, which indicate what mail properties must be detected (such as sender, recipient, address, or document content) for the rule to match.

-• All the conditions within a rule must be true in order for the rule to pass.
-For example, the Sender must contain “IRS” AND the Recipient must be “ACME Corp.
+• All the conditions within a rule must be true in order for the rule to match.
+For example, the Sender must contain “IRS” AND the Recipient must be “ACME Corp".
 These are also known as "AND" combinations.

 Your list of routing rules lets you see and search all routing rules at a glance, including their trigger criteria and action.